reo-sam/discord-faqs/faqs/should-i-invest-in-lic.md

 **Avoid LIC policies, buy vanilla pure term cover, and invest in efficient market-linked transparent assets yourself.
 If your question is but what if markets don't do well?, then the LIC policy also has same fate.**

+#### Addendum
+The general perception of the term "LIC policy" is any moneyback/endowment policy, in which there is some investment component also, i.e. after the end of the term of the policy, you will get money returned back to you.
+There are pure protection plans available by LIC and other insurance companies, which are what are recommended.
+In case of LIC, these are Jeevan Amar and Jeevan Tech Term.
+All other LIC plans are some combination of moneyback plans.

 ###### tags: `FAQs`